josephworks/BungeeSpigot/README.md

 ## Commands

-ip - Tells you a player's IP
+/ip - Tells you a player's IP

-find - Tells you the world the player is in
+/find - Tells you the world the player is in

-alert - alerts everyone using /broadcast
+/alert - alerts everyone using /broadcast

-perms - tells you what permissiongroup you are in
+/perms - tells you what permissiongroup you are in

-server - lists worlds
+/server - lists worlds

-alertraw - alerts everyone using /broadcast
+/alertraw - alerts everyone using /broadcast

-end - stops the server
+/end - stops the server

-send - teleports a player to a certain world
+/send - teleports a player to a certain world

-glist - uses ProtocolSupport to list the players and tell you what minecraft version they are connected with.
+/glist - uses ProtocolSupport to list the players and tell you what minecraft version they are connected with.

-bungee - custom message to mask bungeecord
+/bungee - custom message to mask bungeecord

-greload - reloads the server
+/greload - reloads the server

 ## Installation